scarimp/allan_donkey_car/readme.md

 A good blog about [uPyCraft IDE ](https://techtutorialsx.com/2017/07/20/esp32-micropython-getting-started-with-the-upycraft-ide/).

-An example code on [GPIO](https://randomnerdtutorials.com/micropython-gpios-esp32-esp8266/)
+An example code on [GPIO](https://randomnerdtutorials.com/micropython-gpios-esp32-esp8266/), discussed also on the [forum](https://www.dfrobot.com/forum/viewtopic.php?f=20&t=16123).

 ----------------------------------------------------------------------------------------------------------
-Today  (09/01/2019) Franco add  this contribute:
+(09/01/2019) Franco add  this contribute:
 ---------------------------------------------
 An esp32 device with camera: